kerezsiz42/scanner-operator2/README.md

 }
 ```

-Along with the controller-manager setup, we will also need to ensure that it possesses the required RBAC (role-based access control) rules watch pods and manage its Jobs.
-These manifests can be generated by putting the following lines in the `internal/controller/scanner_controller.go` file.
+Along with the controller-manager setup, we also need to ensure that it has the required RBAC (role-based access control) rules to watch pods and manage its Jobs.
+These manifests can be generated by adding the following lines to the `internal/controller/scanner_controller.go` file.

 ```go
 // +kubebuilder:rbac:groups="",resources=pods,verbs=list;watch